Bilithification

 If you remember the tetartolith, though, you should at least be able to get to the right number and size of services for your system.

 Thank you to my patrons who are supporting my writing on this blog.
-If you like what you’ve read here and you’d like to read more of it, or you’d like to support my various open-source endeavors, you can support me on Patreon as well!
+If you like what you’ve read here and you’d like to read more of it, or you’d like to support my various open-source endeavors, you can support my work as a sponsor!
 I am also available for consulting work if you think your organization could benefit from more specificity on the sort of insight you've seen here.

 1. AKA “my father”